OpenDSA/OpenDSA/RST/source/Development/ListADT.rst

 function on the concept of a key, and on how keys may be compared.
 This topic is discussed in Module :numref:`<Comparison>`.

-.. avembed:: Exercises/Development/LinkedListKAEx.html ka
+.. avembed:: Exercises/Development/ListADTPROG.html ka

 Implementing Lists
 ------------------

-There are two standard approaches to implementing lists, the :dfn:`array-based` list, and the :dfn:`linked` list.
+There are two standard approaches to implementing lists, the :term:`array-based list`, and the :term:`linked list`.
 The array-based list implementation is presented in Module :numref:`<ListArray>`.
 The linked list is presented in Module :numref:`<ListLinked>`.